 At the core of the instrument are six gallium phosphate crytsals — quartz-like structures which do not occur in nature.
-When playing the instrument, the crystals are made resonate at different frequencies in the ultrasonic range, and their interference patterns create audible tones.
+When playing the instrument, the crystals are made to resonate at different ultrasonic frequencies, and their interference patterns create audible tones.

 I was brought on to develop both analog and digital circuitry for the Irvine, Cavatorta's first electronic musical instrument.
 As part of this effort, I designed and fabricated the electronic circuits that produce sound from the vibrations of gallium phosphate crystals.
 I also developed interfaces for many of the sensors embedded in the instrument.

 See article and video from Radio Styria.
 More videos to come!

 the Irvine Mark 7, ready for filming and performance at Helmut List Halle in Graz

 player changes pitch by interacting with slider, touch-sensitive keys, levers, and faders

 main sound board, where analog signal from crystal is mixed with digitally synthesized waves

 an early prototype, with tube amplifiers internal to the instrument

 six gallium phosphate crystals connect to the oscillators in the back of the instrument